 In order to graduate from CCS, we need official transcripts for all your external courses.
 (With many institutions you'll need to fill out a request form and pay a transcript fee.)
 We don't need official transcripts until your Integrating Year.
 Prior to that, a photocopy or an email will suffice.

 Your external courses are part of your CCS student record and are included in your transcript.
-(An asterisk on your CCS transcript indicates that an external course has been completed but we have not received an official transcript for it yet.)
+(An asterisk on your CCS transcript indicates that we have received an official transcript for your external course.)

 Joint Degree Programs